OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Action.Script.SuppressEnvironmentLogging`

 To suppress/disable the environment logging that occurs from script (eg. PowerShell or Bash Script Environment Variables logging).
-This only suppresses script logging and does not suppress the Octopus or Calamari environment logging. **Introduced in Calamari version 3.6.5.**.
+This only suppresses script logging and does not suppress the Octopus or Calamari environment logging.

 Example: True

 `Octopus.Action.PowerShell.ExecuteWithoutProfile`

-Set to `true` to not run the Tentacle service account's PowerShell profile script when running PowerShell script steps (available in version 3.3.21+).
+Set to `true` to not run the Tentacle service account's PowerShell profile script when running PowerShell script steps.

 Example: True

 `OctopusSuppressDuplicateVariableWarning`

-Set to `true` to have the duplicate variable message logged as verbose instead of warning. **Do this if you are aware of the duplication and that it isn't causing any issues in your deployment**  (available in version 3.17.0+).
+Set to `true` to have the duplicate variable message logged as verbose instead of warning. **Do this if you are aware of the duplication and that it isn't causing any issues in your deployment**.

 Example: True

 `Octopus.Action.Package.RunScripts`

-Set to `false` to prevent scripts inside packages from executing. **Do this if you are aware of the duplication and that it isn't causing any issues in your deployment**  (available in version 4.1.10+).
+Set to `false` to prevent scripts inside packages from executing.

 Example: True